 Your patience with this film will be rewarded.
 You will eventually begin to connect Spider’s memories of these different versions of his father and his mother and you will realize that much of what he is “remembering” is a way to keep from remembering what really happened and what he really feels about it.
 Here is the interesting thing, though: if you think of Spider as “sick,” then you can walk away from the film with an easy mind.
 But if you recognize Spider as someone we all could be, then the film will stay with you for a long time.
 You may find yourself re-watching it now and again, listening to David Cronenberg’s insightful and rewarding commentary, and understanding the connections and layers in this “expressionistic” film in different ways.
 There are not many films that would bear this kind of scrutiny.
 Spider is one.

-The Spider Mega Movie Page offers you lots of promotional stills and screencaps (made by yours truly for once!), video (including a very good video critique of the film), reviews, excerpts from the DVD Extras, and more.
+The Spider Mega Movie Page offers you lots of promotional stills and screencaps (made by yours truly for once!), videos, reviews, excerpts from the DVD Extras, and more.
 If you have seen the film, this will be a walk down memory lane.
 But beware your memories!
 If you have not seen Spider yet, perhaps this mega movie page will entice you to enter its dark and complex web.
 Either way, enjoy!